cubewise-code/tm1py/README.rst

     >>>    # Ask the cube service to return the names of all existing dimensions
     >>>    all_cubes = cube_service.get_all()
     >>>    # Now find all dimensions that are actually being used in cubes
-    >>>    # First we create a set (in python: a list of unique elements)
+    >>>    # Create a set (in Python: a list of unique elements)
     >>>    used_dimensions = set()
-    >>>    # We populate the set by iterating through the list of cubes and pushing each cube's dimensions into the set
+    >>>    # Populate the set: iterate Ithrough the list of cubes and push each cube's dimensions into the set
     >>>    for cube in all_cubes:
     >>>       used_dimensions.update(cube.dimensions)
-    >>>    # Now we can determine the unused dimensions: the delta between all dimensions and the used dimensions
+    >>>    # Determine the unused dimensions: The delta between all dimensions and the used dimensions
     >>>    unused_dimensions = set(all_dimensions) - used_dimensions
     >>>    # Print out the unused dimensions
     >>>    print(unused_dimensions)